aspose-3d/Aspose.3D-Doc-md/turkish/python-net/developer-guide/working-with-vrml-format/_index.tr.md

-﻿---
+---
-title: VRML Format ile Working
+title: VRML formatı ile çalışmak
 type: docs
 weight: 120
 url: /tr/python-net/working-with-vrml-format/
-description: Python via .NET için Aspose.3D VRML sürüm 1.0 ile çalışmayı sağlar.
-File. ormat sınıfına VRML dosya formatı eklendi.
-076. 481 formatı otomatik olarak algılayabilir, böylece File. ormat genellikle Open yönteminde göz ardı edilir.
-Kod parçacığını takip eden The, 076.
-481 dosya formatının nasıl açık olduğunu gösterir.
+description: Aspose.3D for Python via .NET allows working with VRML version 1.0.
+VRML file format has been added to the FileFormat class.
+Aspose.3D can auto detect the format, so the FileFormat is usually ignored in Open method.
+The following code snippet shows how open VRML file format.
 ---
 {{% alert color="primary" %}}

 This özelliği 19.4 veya daha büyük sürümle desteklenir.

 {{% /alert %}}
 #  **Open VRML File Format**
-Python via .NET için Aspose.3D VRML sürüm 1.0 ile çalışmayı sağlar. `VRML` dosya formatı 076.
-481 sınıfına eklenmiştir.
-076. 481 formatı otomatik olarak algılayabilir, bu nedenle `FileFormat` genellikle `open` yönteminde göz ardı edilir.
-Kod parçacığını takip eden T, 07.
-3481 dosya formatının nasıl açık olduğunu gösterir.
+Aspose.3D for Python via .NET allows working with VRML version 1.0. `VRML` file format has been added to the `FileFormat` class.
+Aspose.3D can auto detect the format, so the `FileFormat` is usually ignored in `open` method.
+The following code snippet shows how open VRML file format.

 {{< gist "aspose-3d-gists" "cfde9f76113134443c76608c1d19453a" "WorkingWithVRML-OpenVRML-OpenVRML.py" >}}